adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release fixes a number of Javascript issues that were causing problems in Segue
-2. See the change-log for details.
+This release fixes several cross-site scripting vulnerabilities in code related to logging and error display.
+See the change log for details

 Downloads